What are the first things you try to figure out when you arrive in a new place?

 Even if your approach is different, sooner or later you’ll have to address the food question.
 At the latest when Mr. Hunger comes breathing down your neck.

-In order to prepare you for that situation, I’m giving you a brief introduction to the supermarket situation in Switzerland.
+In order to prepare you for that moment, I’m giving you a brief introduction to the supermarket situation in Switzerland.

 1. The big names to look out for